 - 3 Years cost you INR 32,000 and get you 23,000 JPMiles (INR 1.38 per JPMile)

-As is the usual with these promotions, I’d advise to take a screenshot of the offer you are signing up for and keep with you till the time you don’t get your miles credited.
+As is usual with these promotions, I’d advise taking a screenshot of the offer you are signing up for and keep with you until the time you don’t get your miles credited.
 Just in case.

 To me, this occurs as great value for the subscription since I almost always try and redeem my JPMiles for about an INR 1 value at least.
 It is a great way to earn some JPMiles without having to buy them.
 Will I partake in this promotion?
 No. I have a reasonable balance of miles in my account at the moment to not need anymore.